risk-first/website/menagerie/Schedule-Risk.md

 ![Red Queen Risk](images/generated/red-queen-risk.png)

-A more specific formulation of [Schedule Risk](Schedule-Risk) is [Red Queen Risk](Schedule-Risk#red-queen-risk), which is that whatever you build at the start of the project will go slowly more-and-more out of date as the project goes on.
+A more specific formulation of [Schedule Risk](Schedule-Risk) is [Red Queen Risk](Schedule-Risk#red-queen-risk), which is that whatever you build at the start of the project will go slowly more-and-more out of date as the project goes on. <!-- tweet-end -->

 This is named after the Red Queen quote from Alice in Wonderland: